Androgenetic alopecia – perhaps better known in men as Male Pattern Baldness – is the leading cause of hair loss worldwide.

 What can come as a shock to men researching getting a hair transplant, is that it recommended they follow a male hair loss treatment course for at least six months prior to the operation.
 This can clear the area of shed hairs and promote maximum regrowth, making the area easier for the surgeon to work with.
 In turn, that can help to produce better results.

-In addition to following a course of MHRA and FDA approved finasteride 1mg and minoxidil before surgery, it is also important to continue this treatment on an on-going basis afterwards to preserve the results and stop hair from thinning around the new grafts.
+In addition to following a course comprising one or both of the only MHRA licensed and FDA approved medications before surgery, it is also important to continue this treatment on an on-going basis afterwards to preserve the results and stop hair from thinning around the new grafts.
 As the ISHRS information states, ‘post-surgery care is significant in hair transplants’.

 The report also cites the often prohibitive price of restoration procedures as well as the general ‘economic slowdown’ for hair transplants not being more popular.
-Whilst a personalised Belgravia hair loss treatment plan can cost in the range of £600 to £2,000 per year, a hair transplant can cost between $8 to $10 per individual hair graft in the USA and from around £1,000+ per operation in the UK.
-This is on top of treatment prices and more than one hair transplant may be necessary to achieve the desired results although generally a surgeon will not perform more than three procedures on one patient, especially if their donor hair is not sufficient.
+Whilst a comprehensive non-invasive hair loss treatment plan can cost in the range of £600 to £2,000 per year, a hair transplant can cost between $8 to $10 per individual hair graft in the USA and from around £6,000+ per operation in the UK.
+This is on top of treatment prices and more than one hair transplant may be necessary to achieve the desired results – though generally a surgeon will not perform more than three procedures on one patient, especially if their donor hair is not sufficient.
 TV personality, Calum Best noted recently that his third operation to fill in his receding hairline would be his last.

 Dealing with hair loss is an incredibly personal matter and it is sensible to explore the best methods before deciding how to proceed.
 A hair loss specialist can assess your pattern and level of shedding and discuss the most appropriate care for your specific situation, ensuring you have all the information needed to make an informed decision.